 Daily activities that increase literacy include:

-- Reading - Read once a day even if it is only for a few minutes and reading a families title that will deep your child's understanding.
+- Reading - Read once a day even if it is only for a few minutes and reading a families favorite title that will deepen your child's understanding.

 - Talking - Speak using your home language as this will be foundation needed to learn other languages and do not forget to speak slowly so your child can hear all the sounds.